oracle-devrel/technology-engineering/security/security-design/shared-assets/bastion-py-script/README.md

 - Latest version of the OCI CLI
 - Requirements, as defined in requirements.txt

-If you need to ru older Python versions (below 3.8), note the changes for asyncio in the exec_command procedure.
+If you need to run older Python versions (below 3.8), note the changes for asyncio in the exec_command procedure.

 [OCI CLI Install guide](https://docs.oracle.com/en-us/iaas/Content/API/SDKDocs/cliinstall.htm)